 The United States and Canada both share commonalities — including a booming economy and stock market.
 The Toronto Stock Exchange (the largest in Canada) is the 12th largest stock market in the world.
 That's why you need to know the best online brokers in Canada.

-It sees an average of 39.7 billion shares bought and sold every single day.
+The Toronto Stock Exchange has a market cap of $3.3 trillion.
 Through an abundance of natural gas and energy resources, an agricultural market that dominates in the production of wheat and grains and a newly thriving legal cannabis market, more and more investors are looking north for future profits.
 If you aren’t a native Canadian, you may still buy and sell stocks on the Toronto Stock Exchange (TSX).

 However, you’ll first need to understand the differences between trading stocks in the United States and Canada, as well as select a Canadian or international brokerage firm to help execute trades on your behalf.
 Before you sign up for an account with a Canadian bank or brokerage firm, make sure you read our comprehensive guide to getting started in international trading.